MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD06_DEMO.md

 >**Note**: If the **Intranet settings are turned off by default** message appears, click **Don’t show this message again**.

-6. In Microsoft Internet Explorer, on the **Home** page, point out the styling of the items in the navigation bar.
+6. In Microsaoft Edge, on the **Home** page, point out the styling of the items in the navigation bar.
 Click each page in turn, and notice how the navigation bar uses a ribbon effect to indicate the current page.
 7. In the navigation bar, click **Home**.
 8. On the **Home** page, point out the **Register Free** link.
 This is an ordinary HTML link created as a **&lt;a&gt;** tag that takes the user to the **Register** page, but styled to look like a large red button.
 9. Place the mouse pointer over the **Register Free** link and point out how the link is highlighted.